 If that weren’t enough, glycolic acid used alone or with other AHAs at concentrations of 5% and up help enhance skin’s look of firmness and resilience while softening other signs of sun damage.

 Although glycolic acid can be derived from sugarcane, the synthetic form is the one most often used in skincare products because it’s easier to stabilize.
-Paula’s Choice offers several AHA exfoliants with glycolic acid.
+We offer several AHA exfoliants with glycolic acid.

 Lactic acid does everything glycolic acid does, but just a bit slower because it’s a little bit larger, which slightly reduces its ability to penetrate skin’s outermost layer.
 Topical lactic acid in concentrations of 2% and up can hydrate skin; when used alone or with other AHAs, it begins working as an exfoliant at a 5% concentration, with amounts between 5% and 10% considered ideal for skincare products meant to exfoliate.

 Although lactic acid can be derived from milk, the synthetic form is used most often in skincare products because it’s easier to stabilize and ensure consistent results.

 This AHA can be derived from apples or produced synthetically; the synthetic version is the popular choice for skincare for the same reasons mentioned above for glycolic and lactic acids.

 Malic acid is larger than glycolic and lactic acids, but is still able to exfoliate, and it also delivers antioxidant benefits.
 Malic acid in concentrations of 1% to 2% is a good supporting player when included in AHA exfoliants led by glycolic and lactic acids—you get a nice multi-level exfoliation.
 It’s typically not used alone as it’s not considered as effective as glycolic or lactic acids.